knowit/kubernetes-workshop/docs/_docs/workshop/service-discovery.md

 $ curl http://my-nginx.default:8085
 ```

-Then you should a reply from the nginx welcome page.
+Then you should get a reply from the nginx welcome page.

 </div>
 </details>